Do you plan to travel for Thanksgiving?

 “I am not traveling because of the restrictions with COVID, but she traveled to me,” said one woman.

-McKim adds, “I do not think it is a really wise idea to travel especially taking germs, especially from out of state to state.
-We are trying to keep our families separated.”
+“I do not think it is a really wise idea to travel especially taking germs, especially from out of state to state.
+We are trying to keep our families separated,” McKim adds.

 The CDC and others in the medical community are strongly recommending people to stay home during a surge of cases fearing the holidays could pack already full hospitals.
 This has some finding creative ways to still gather safely.